mattiamtzlr/ratatoskr/README.md

     - Enter `make sim` as _Build Command_
     - Enter `./out/sim.out` as _Run Command_
     - Click ok
-- The button with the colorwheel is a simple way to adjust the colors of the simulation.
+- The button with the color wheel is a simple way to adjust the colors of the simulation.

 <img src="./img/mms_controls_field.jpg" align="right" height="25%">